jasonjson/jasonjson.github.io/_posts/2015-11-04-course-schedule-ii.markdown

 - Graph
 author: Jason
 ---
-<p><strong><em>There are a total of n courses you have to take, labeled from 0 to n - 1.</p>

-Some courses may have prerequisites, for example to take course 0 you have to first take course 1, which is expressed as a pair: [0,1]</p>
-Given the total number of courses and a list of prerequisite pairs, return the ordering of courses you should take to finish all courses.</p>
+**There are a total of n courses you have to take, labeled from 0 to n - 1.
+Some courses may have prerequisites, for example to take course 0 you have to first take course 1, which is expressed as a pair: [0,1].
+Given the total number of courses and a list of prerequisite pairs, return the ordering of courses you should take to finish all courses.
 There may be multiple correct orders, you just need to return one of them.
-If it is impossible to finish all courses, return an empty array.</em></strong></p>
+If it is impossible to finish all courses, return an empty array.**

 ``` java
 public class Solution {
     public int[] findOrder(int numCourses, int[][] prerequisites) {